Life at Notre Dame

 - South Bend Cubs - South Bend Minor League Baseball team (fun and family oriented)

-As a heads up: South Bend holds a lot of events but aren't the best at marketing.
-If you want to see what's going on downtown look at the website below, grab a local newspaper, or grab event flyers located at restaurants down town.
+As a heads up: South Bend holds plenty of events but aren't the best at marketing.
+If you want to see what's going on downtown look at the website below, grab a local newspaper, or grab event flyers located at restaurants downtown.